 To launch GNOME Pomodoro program, press Super key and type in Pomodoro then hit Enter key.
 Below is a picture by picture guide to get an overview of the program.

 On launching the program you basically have this simple clean window.

 Click on that play button to start the timer.
 In addition to this, you have the program’s shell-integrated on GNOME panel so it’s easier to access it.
 You’ll also notice that the pause and stop button appears once the program starts.

 Taking a Break

-After a 25 minute work interval, your current task gets interrupted and is left inaccessible for you to take a break.
+After a 25-minute work interval, your current task gets interrupted and is left inaccessible for you to take a break.
 Below is a screenshot of me getting a long break.
 Psst… want to snuggle behind and continue working?
-Hit ESC key.
+Hit the ESC key.
 I don’t recommend doing that all the time.